ECB pledge drives up markets' inflation gauge, German-U.S. yield gap

 just started quantitative easing."

-Irish equivalents fell as much as 4 bps to a new record low
+Irish equivalents fell 4 bps to a new record low of 0.84